The Doctrine of the Mean 中庸

 With a plain robe.

 She did not want to show off her finery.
-Therefore the Superior Man acts in a way such that he conceals himself, yet every day gains in luminosity.
+Therefore the Noble Man acts in a way such that he conceals himself, yet every day gains in luminosity.
 The inferior man shows himself and every day loses luminosity.
-The Way of the Superior Man is tasteless, yet you never get sick of it.
+The Way of the Noble Man is tasteless, yet you never get sick of it.
 Simple, yet refined; warm-hearted, yet principled.
 He knows the closeness of the distant, knows the origin of customs.
 He knows the manifestation of the subtle and can enter into virtue.

 The Book of Odes says: